Jukebox Radio: History

-Originally licensed as a non-commercial station "Jukebox Radio" hit the air on March 5, 1993 on FM translator 103.1 FM with DJs Lee Martin (morning and afternoon drive), Matthew Borzi (mid-days) and Larry Hopper (evenings).
 The station was owned by Gerry Turro.
+It was licensed as a non-commercial station, and Turro designed an unorthodox arrangement to run multiple stations under the "Jukebox Radio" brand.
+The complex setup led to a protracted legal battle between Turro and the FCC, which was resolved in 2000 and deemed an acceptable use.

+The station hit the air on March 5, 1993 on FM translator 103.1 FM with DJs Lee Martin (morning and afternoon drive), Matthew Borzi (mid-days) and Larry Hopper (evenings).
 Gerry Turro was the chief engineer of 1130 WNEW New York City from the 1980s until 1992 when WNEW folded.
 That station also had a big band/adult standards format from 1981 to 1992.
 Gerry purchased WNEW's music library at the end of 1992 for use on Jukebox Radio.

 Jukebox radio's music was originally a blend of traditional adult standards and big bands from the 1930s, 1940s and early 1950s.
 Core artists originally included Frank Sinatra, Tommy Dorsey, Mills Brothers, Peggy Lee, Ella Fitzgerald, Louis Armstrong, Andrews Sisters, Artie Shaw, Bing Crosby, Duke Ellington, and others.
 The station, initially, only played a handful of songs newer than 1955 and sounded similar to the 1981 version of 1130 WNEW.

 In 1994, more easy listening artists such as Nat King Cole, Tony Bennett, Ray Charles, The Lettermen, Perry Como, Jerry Vale, pre-1970 Barbra Streisand, and others were added and Jukebox began playing more of the 1960s non rock songs but no baby boomer pop, except for a couple Ray Charles and Connie Francis songs, just yet.
 Jukebox Radio was non-commercial originally, each hour was underwritten by various sponsors.
 In 1995, WJUX was able to become a commercial station when leasing commercial airtime on 99.7 FM in Monticello, New York, which was nearly 100 miles away, becoming WJUX-FM.
 FM translator W276AQ, Fort Lee 103.1 in Bergen County became a translator station for WJUX.
 But what was unusual was that the station's studios and offices and announcers were all based in Bergen County.
 The station transmitted from the 103.1 frequency and sent the signal through digital phone circuits to WJUX-FM in Monticello which rebroadcast the signal to the north-western section of The Hudson Valley.
 At this point, Jukebox Radio became a commercial station.

 In the middle of 1995, Jukebox Radio began adding baby boomer pop to the format, playing about 4 or 5 per hour.
 Artists like Neil Diamond, Kenny Rogers, Dionne Warwick, Elvis Presley, Barry Manilow, Neil Sedaka, Brenda Lee, soft Beatles songs, Tony Orlando, Everly Brothers, and others.
 The station still continued to emphasise the Sinatra type artists and continued to feature some big band music as well.